Synchronizing a Multi-board Assembly with Altium MCAD CoDesigner

 The Completed Assembly in ECAD

-Below is a different sequence, where the MCAD device enclosure is linked to the ECAD MBA and the PCBs are then added to the device enclosure.
+The numbered steps below show the same process but in a different sequence.
+This time the MCAD device enclosure is linked to the ECAD Multi-board assembly first, and then the PCBs are added to the device enclosure.

 1. Transfer each PCB from ECAD to MCAD